chainer/chainer/examples/static_graph_optimizations/ptb/README.md

-# Recurrent Net Language Model
+# Recurrent Net Language Model with static subgraph optimization

 This is an example of a recurrent net for language modeling.
 The network is trained to predict the word given the preceding word sequence.